Roland DG Assists with Shizuoka University’s Techno Workshop

 12/12/2022 Corporate Activities, 3D Digital Fabrication

 Shizuoka University’s Hamamatsu Campus (Engineering and Informatics faculties) hosts the Shizuoka University Techno Festa every year as a way of showcasing the latest developments in technology and research to the local community.
-This year, Roland DG helped out with the fabrication workshop run by the Faculty of Informatics.
+This year, Roland DG helped out with the fabrication workshop run by the Faculty of Engineering.

 Digital tools help children make their own dog tags